gleechi/gleechi.github.io/pages/0.12.0/unity/faqs.md

 ## Interaction

-### I added a VG_Articulation component to my game object, but I could not interact with the object when I play, why?
+### I added a VG_Articulation component to my game object, but I could not interact with the object when I play.

 There could be four reasons:
 1. [Mesh is not readable](#mesh-not-readable).